SchmidtRichard/React.js/README.md

         console.log("New Value " + value);
         console.log("Input Name " + name);

+        /*
-        //Arrow function - when setFullName is called it can get access to the previous value setFullName((prevValue) => {
+        Arrow function - when setFullName is called it can get access to the previous value

+        handleChange is called when the user enters a value into the input fields it then passes the event that led to the change, and we will end up with a new value and having an input name, and when it happens then the setFullName arrow function gets called and when setFullName gets called we are passing in a function which will get hold of the previous value of fullName */
+        setFullName((prevValue) => {
             console.log(prevValue);